Body odour and sexual attraction: HLA

 The human leukocyte antigen system is a protein complex which is encoded by MHC in humans.
 Over thirty olfactory receptor genes have been located at the HLA class I region, which presents peptides from inside the cell to be destroyed by the immune system.
 HLA- linked olfactory receptor genes can therefore provide a possible mechanism for detecting HLA- specific odours.

 Men and women are attracted to the pheromones they produce and HLA is related to the perceptions of other peoples' odours.
-Males produce androstenol and androstenone.
+Men produce androstenol and androstenone.
 Androstenol is produced by fresh male sweat and is most attractive to women, while androstenone is produced once the sweat is exposed to oxygen and is highly unpleasant to women.

 Studies have shown that women who are at the most fertile stage of their menstrual cycle prefer the smell of men that have higher testosterone levels.
 Heterozygosity of HLA can also be detected through scent: in this case, heterozygosity confers greater ability to recognize a wider variety of antigens.
-Females, especially when not using hormonal contraceptives, are more attracted to the scent of males heterozygous for HLA.
+Women, especially when not using hormonal contraceptives, are more attracted to the scent of men heterozygous for HLA.

-However, the same attraction and mate preferences are not held by males for heterozygous females.
-Males are, however, more attracted to the scent of females with rare HLA alleles.
+However, the same attraction and mate preferences are not held by men for heterozygous women.
+Men are, however, more attracted to the scent of women with rare HLA alleles.
 Men's arousal can be influenced by a variety of odours.
 For example; pumpkin pie, liquorice, doughnuts, and lavender can increase penile blood flow consequently causing arousal.